Skip to main content

 What is a dividend?

-Dividends are a company’s way of sharing a portion of its earnings with investors.
-When companies make money, they have two choices: reinvest in the business or share part of the profit with stockholders.
+For stocks, dividends are a company’s way of sharing a portion of its earnings with investors.
+When companies make money, they have two choices: reinvest in the business or share part of the profits with stockholders.

 Some companies will still make dividend payments even if the business doesn’t realize a profit.
-This keeps the established track record of regular payments and can help keep the stock price more stable around the earnings announcement.
+This keeps the established track record of regular payments and helps ensure a more stable stock price around earnings announcements.

 For this reason, some people aim to live off dividends.
 In a bear market, companies with established track records of dividend payments are less likely to make a cut.
 Many blue-chip companies that pay dividends tend to increase them over time.